 The Duke University Libraries have undergone a transformation that preserves the best of our tradition and history while introducing new spaces, services, and resources for our community.
-In the process, we've become one of the most popular destinations on campus.
 Across the Libraries, students and faculty from multiple disciplines gather to exchange ideas, explore our collections, participate in cultural events, and experiment with innovative tools that enrich teaching and learning.

 - Libraries Annual Fund: Unrestricted support gives us the flexibility we need to fund what is needed most at any given time, from establishing crucial initiatives like the Residence Hall Librarian Program for first-year students to creating unique classroom experiences like Archives Alive.